wernerfred/docker-mailserver/docs/content/config/troubleshooting/faq.md

 `exit`

 You can do a lot of things with such a script.
-You can find an example user-patches.sh script here: [example user-patches.sh script](https://github.com/hanscees/dockerscripts/blob/master/scripts/tomav-user-patches.sh)
+You can find an example user-patches.sh script here: [example user-patches.sh script][hanscees-userpatches]

 #### Special case patching supervisord config
 It seems worth noting, that the `user-patches.sh` gets executed trough supervisord.
 If you need to patch some supervisord config (e.g. `/etc/supervisor/conf.d/saslauth.conf`), the patching happens too late.